AardWolf/MHTimerBot/README.md

 * timedAnnouncementsChannel - (optional) the name of the channel to announce timers in (default: timers)
 * botPrefix - (optional) the prefix for the bot's commands (default: -mh)

-Current requirement is for discord.js v13 and node.js v16.6
+Current requirement is for node.js v16.15

 Fork this repo to your hosting server, edit the config files to put in your values (including your ID as owner), and run `node src/MHTimer.js`.